Phil Woolas says legal fight has hit 'end of the road'

 He said there was no avenue open to him to mount a further challenge: "That is the end, I am out - which I think is unfair and, more importantly, my 70,000 voters will think it is unfair."

 "I don't regret anything that has been said.
 My argument is that the way in which my election leaflet - and this was one leaflet over 15 years of campaigning that I've been thrown out of Parliament for - my argument was and is that by wooing a certain type of vote that that is a political comment.
-I never said the Liberal Democrat supported violence - of course that is not the case."'Clean by-election'
+I never said the Liberal Democrat supported violence - of course that is not the case."

 Asked if he would seek to return to Parliament after the three-year ban is up he said: "I have no plans to get back into Parliament."